mvivanov494/mvivanov494.github.io/README.md

 Nashville Housing Data Cleaning & Visualization Project This project showcases a complete end-to-end data cleaning, transformation, analysis, and visualization workflow using SQL, Excel, and Tableau, centered around real estate property data from Nashville, Tennessee.
 It highlights key data analysis skills including ETL processes, data quality management, and dashboard development.

-Tools Used
+### Tools Used

--MySQL – For importing, cleaning, and analyzing structured data using advanced SQL
+- MySQL – For importing, cleaning, and analyzing structured data using advanced SQL

--Excel – For initial cleaning, formatting, and handling nulls and duplicates
+- Excel – For initial cleaning, formatting, and handling nulls and duplicates

--Tableau – For interactive data visualization and dashboard design
+- Tableau – For interactive data visualization and dashboard design

--Git/GitHub – For version control and project documentation
+- Git/GitHub – For version control and project documentation

--Project Overview Imported a raw dataset of 56,000+ rows using LOAD DATA INFILE in MySQL
+- Project Overview Imported a raw dataset of 56,000+ rows using LOAD DATA INFILE in MySQL

+### Code

-Standardized and split full address fields into street, city, and state using string functions like SUBSTRING_INDEX, LEFT, and LOCATE
+- Standardized and split full address fields into street, city, and state using string functions like SUBSTRING_INDEX, LEFT, and LOCATE
 ```sql
 ALTER TABLE nashville_housing_data
 ADD address_trimmed TEXT;